How to start a cleaning business: The 8 simple steps

 3. Decide on your business model

 From the outset it’s important to think about your long-term plans for your cleaning company.
-If you’re looking for a business that you can grow slowly and organically and that you can keep control of in the long-run then going it alone is probably sensible.
+If you’re looking for a business that you can grow slowly and organically and that you can keep control of in the long-run then going it alone is probably sensible (have a look at our business plan template to help you put together a forecast).
 However, to hit the ground running (and if you’re nervous about some of the elements of setting up a business) you could consider franchising.
 There are lots of franchises in the cleaning industry with average upfront costs of around £12,000.

 4. Budget appropriately for your equipment